PreschoolKindergartenFirst Grade

 A How-To Guide: Responding to 'I'm Bored' in 4 Steps

-So, how do we do it?
-How do we resist the urge to 'fix' the boredom?
-We follow a simple, four-step process that validates our child while empowering them to find their own fun.
+Okay, so how do we do this in real life?
+How do we resist the urge to “fix” boredom the second it shows up?
+You can use a simple four-step process that validates your child and then nudges them toward finding their own fun.

 A four-step guide for parents to help their children move through boredom and into a state of creative, independent play.